 David was found to have a significant vision problem.
 When doing close-up work like reading and writing, he was having trouble getting both eyes to focus on the same spot on the page simultaneously.
 This had been going on for so long that David’s brain was starting to suppress the vision of one eye in favor of the other.

 So David took several months off from reading instruction to undergo vision therapy.
 When he returned to my office, the only manifestation of the old reading behavior that I observed was his tendency to guess at unfamiliar words.
-All of the yawning, watering eyes, head bobbing, etc., simply wasn’t present any longer.
-Even his handwriting had improved immensely.
+All of the yawning, watering eyes, head bobbing, etc.,was gone.
+And his handwriting had improved immensely.

 I worked with David for several more sessions and then let him go.
 At exit he tested at grade level on word recognition and his word attack skills had gone from one year below grade level at intake to over one year above grade level at exit.
 We spent the last several sessions concentrating on breaking his guessing habit by substituting a better strategy.